ys112/PeerPrep/services/question/README.md

 ### Running the service (development)

-1. Run `npm run dev` to run the dev script.
+1. Run `pnpm run dev` to run the dev script.
 1. Open your browser at <http://localhost:3001>.

 ### Running tests

-1. Run `npm test` to run the test script.
+1. Run `pnpm test` to run the test script.

 ## Documentation